hackclub/hackclub/workshops/sprite_creator/README.md

   if (not color == "none"):
     turtle.color(color)
     turtle.begin_fill()

     turtle.end_fill()
 ```

-We need the begin and end fill functions in order to fill in the square.
+We need to wrap everything we draw inside `begin_fill()` and `end_fill()` functions in order to fill in the square.
+Add these two functions.
+Leave a space in between them because we're going to add some drawing code in a second.

 ```py
 def drawSquare(x, y, side, color):